 modulo $\ker(\alpha_0^Y)$.
-As the comparison maps are assumed to be injective, Theorem~\ref{Intro: theorem: whyte amenability} completes the proof of the implication $(1)\Rightarrow(2)$.
+As the comparison maps are assumed to be injective, the result of \cite[Theorem A]{whyte99amenablity} (see Theorem \ref{theorem: Block-Weinberger-Whyte}) completes the proof of the implication $(1)\Rightarrow(2)$.
 For the converse implication, to each positive function $h \in \ell^{\infty}(X, \mathbb{Z})$ we associate a subspace $X(h)$ of a doubling of $X$.
 We show that if $h_1, h_2$ are positive functions such that

 then the uniform Roe algebras of $X(h_1)$ and $X(h_2)$ are isomorphic.
 By the already established implication, there exists a bijective coarse equivalence $f \colon X(h_1) \to X(h_2)$.
 The graph of $f$ provides a cycle $\delta \in C_1^{\mathrm{uf}}(X;\mathbb{Z})$ such that